the-road-to-learn-react/the-road-to-react/manuscript/react-modern/explicit-data-fetching.md

 ## Explicit Data Fetching with React

 Re-fetching all data each time someone types in the input field isn't optimal.
-Since we're using a third-party API to fetch the data, its internals is out of our reach.
+Since we're using a third-party API to fetch the data, its internals are out of our reach.
 Eventually, we will be confronted with [rate limiting](https://bit.ly/2ZaJXI8) which returns an error instead of data.
 To solve this problem, we will change the implementation details from implicit to explicit data (re-)fetching.
 In other words, the application will refetch data only if someone clicks a confirmation button.

 **Task:** The server-side search executes every time a user types into the input field.
 The new implementation should only execute a search when a user clicks a confirmation button.
 As long as the button is not clicked, the search term can change but isn't executed as API request.